 You can also take a look at the mentions you’re getting on social media, which can be tracked through social listening software like Agorapulse or even Mention.

 Content marketing isn’t about vanity; there’s no point for businesses to continue to devote their time and energy to strategies that aren’t working in their favor.
 Though content is so long term and can be so tricky to track, watch for these signs that indicate success to know if you’re on the right track.
-When in doubt, don’t forget to review our list of best practices to maximize your content’s potential.
+When in doubt, don’t forget to review our list of ways to measure content marketing success to maximize your content’s potential.

 Remember that it will take some time to see results– this is normal.
 Sometimes it can take three months to start to see initial results, and in some cases, it can even take as long as six.
 It may take up to a year before you start seeing sizable results, so be patient, but be ready to adapt when there’s no indication of things picking up steam.